What It Is

 Related Peptides

-A lipotropic injection combining B12 with methionine, inositol, and choline for fat metabolism.
+A lipotropic injection combining cyanocobalamin (B12) with methionine, inositol, and choline for fat metabolism.

-Enhanced lipotropic injection with added L-carnitine for improved energy and fat transport.
+Enhanced lipotropic injection adding L-carnitine to cyanocobalamin and MIC for improved energy and fat transport.

 From $35/10mlOndansetron 4mg ODT